evelynV-exe/evelynV-exe/README.md

 ## My Introduction:

-My name is Evelyn, a **first year student in Computer Engineering** at Rajamangala University of Technology Lanna.
+My name is Evelyn, **Second year student in Computer Engineering** at Rajamangala University of Technology Lanna.

 🌱 My interests are all about **cyber security** and willing to do anything to understand the process.
    Currently I'm studying cryptography and practicing CTFs often.